unofficialmonzocommunity/Code-of-Conduct/README.md

 Anything you share with moderators will be held in confidence.
 So please don’t hesitate in coming forward.

 Thanks for helping keep the Community a fun place to get involved.
-And happy posting! 💖
+And happy chatting! 💖